DavidTaylor96/AI-Chat-bot/GETTING_STARTED.md

 ### Working with Code

-Claude Desktop has special features for software engineers:
+Taylor Desktop has special features for software engineers:

 1. **Viewing Code**:
    - Code blocks are automatically syntax highlighted